edgedb/edgedb/docs/datamodel/primitives.rst

 To represent an auto-incrementing integer property, declare a custom scalar that extends the abstract ``sequence`` type.
-Creating a sequence type initializes a *global int64 counter* that auto-increments whenever a new object is created.
-If multiple object types point to the same sequence type, they will share the counter.
+Creating a sequence type initializes a global ``int64`` counter that auto-increments whenever a new object is created.
+All properties that point to the same sequence type will share the counter.

 .. code-block:: sdl